tundish/addisonarches/addisonarches/sequences/stripeyhole/first_positions.rst

     * Does what he's told.
 Wants a quiet life.
     * Misbehaved at Standford Hill to see less of |KAREN|.

-.. character:: HERO
+.. entity:: HERO
    :types: turberfield.dialogue.types.Player

-   The player character.
+   The player entity.

 First positions
 ~~~~~~~~~~~~~~~